jzenzen/cudaInLXC/README.md

 Nvidia in Proxmox LXC or any other LXC under Linux and more specifically Debian in this example.

-This guide is based on Debian Bookworm and/or Proxmomx 8
+This guide is based on Debian Bookworm and/or Proxmomx 8 I'm not the original person to build this guide, you can easily look up where it's forked from!

 Inspired by:
 * https://github.com/gma1n/LXC-JellyFin-GPU